-Mr Peter Stickland is considered a Non-independent Director on the basis that he was Managing Director of the Company within the last 3 years.
-Mr Stickland resigned as Managing Director on 12 January 2018.
+Mr. Peter Stickland is an independent Director.
+He was formerly the Managing Director of the Company from which position he resigned on 12 January 2018.

-Mr Andrew Purcell is considered a Non-Independent Director on the basis that he was appointed Executive Chairman and is a substantial shareholder in the Company.
+Mr. Andrew Purcell is considered a Non-Independent Director on the basis that he was appointed Executive Chairman and is a substantial shareholder in the Company.